top of page

 PIRATES AND SMUGGLERS WALK

 This short guided walk is a chance to learn about the last pirate attack in Britain.
 Who keeps the town cannonball?
 Who was Barti Ddu?
 Where did the French invaders first come under fire?
 Learn how to load and fire a 14-pounder naval cannon, meet some musical pirates, find out why pirates are such poor communicators, and sing some sea shanties.
 Visit the gun fort and the town's quaintest pub.
 This gentle, family-friendly walk ends in Lower Town at about 1.00.
 Free, just turn up at The Royal Oak on Town Square at 11.00.
-Refreshments en route (but if you expect us to pay for them, you might be unlucky).
 Dress as for a walk on the Coast Path - it's not all on tarmac, there are some steps, some bits are a bit steep.

 LOCAL FOLK SCENE